DR. ARIADNE ANGULO. IUCN SSC Amphibian Specialist Group Co-Chair

 ———

 JIGME TSHELTHRIM WANGYAL.
-IUCN SSC Amphibian Specialist Group Regional and Membership Program Officer.
+IUCN SSC Amphibian Specialist Group Regional and Membership Program Officer

 Jigme is a doctoral candidate at the School of Environment and Rural Science, University of New England, Armidale, Australia.
 A pioneer in Bhutanese herpetology, he started herpetofauna research in Bhutan in 2008.
 He obtained a M. Sc in Biodiversity, Wildlife and Ecosystem Health from the University of Edinburgh, United Kingdom, and advocates the use of citizen science to understand the mostly unexplored herpetofauna of the Kingdom of Bhutan.
 He is also a Research Fellow with the Bhutan Ecological Society since 2021 and also served the Royal Government of Bhutan for two and half decades as forester.